Startups & Creator Economy · Chicago & National

 Founder-friendly.

 The two most expensive legal mistakes a startup makes are not having a co-founder agreement before the first dispute and not having IP assignment agreements signed before raising a round.
-Lysinski & Associates P.C. works with early-stage founders on fixed-fee scopes — formation, co-founder agreements, SAFE notes, cap table equity — with an equity fee option for founders who are building before they are funded.
+Lysinski & Associates P.C. works with early-stage founders on fixed-fee scopes — formation, co-founder agreements, SAFEs, cap table equity — with an equity fee option for founders who are building before they are funded.

 Fixed fees for defined scopes.
 Equity fee option available at discretion.
 Creator economy contracts across all verticals.